 1. Stake your claim and have your own space.

 In order to get everything done that needs to get done, you’re going to need your own space.
 Your home office should be somewhere that you can settle down and work.
 Find a place where you can work well that will be free from distractions.
 You may need to find your own room and stake a claim, declaring it to be your space where you can focus.

-Pro tip: Keep all of the electrical cords from your computer, phone, and other gadgets out of the way and store them safely.
-Don’t overload power strips or outlets.
-This beats having a huge clump of electrical cords taking up room on the floor, and it can also help you prevent an electrical fire.
+Keep all of the electrical cords from your computer, phone, and other gadgets out of the way and store them safely.
+(And think about the things you might need to plug in and unplug regularly so you can be sure to keep those things in easy reach.)
+Having everything neat and tidy beats having a huge clump of electrical cords taking up room on the floor, and it can also help you prevent an electrical fire.